 Dr. Melton’s passionate embrace of community —respect for human dignity for everyone, no matter how small, and promotion of norms of inclusion and humane care in the settings of everyday life — extends to the global community.
 A former Fulbright professor at the Norwegian Center for Child Research, Dr. Melton has traveled in approximately 50 countries and territories, in most cases for research, lecturing, and/or consultation.
 He has been a consultant to the U.N.
 Committee on the Rights of the Child.
 He chaired APA’s working group on the Convention on the Rights of the Child, and he served on the analogous working group of the American Bar Association.
 At Clemson, Dr. Melton led the development of a unique interdisciplinary graduate program in International Family and Community Studies that is now offered in both South Carolina and Albania.
 He is exploring like development of a similar international program at Colorado.

 As described in his edited book Reforming the Law (the product of a study group for the Society for Research in Child Development), Dr. Melton has given particular attention to the diffusion of information in ways that it reaches intended consumers and that it can be used easily by them.
 Dr. Melton's work has been cited by U.S. courts at all levels, and he formerly led a regular congressional briefing series.
 For several years, he also produced and hosted an award-winning weekly segment on South Carolina public radio.
-He also initiated “magazine” sections in the academic journals that he co-edits, and he organized the annual Greenville Family Symposium from its inception in 2009 until 2013.
+He also initiated “magazine” sections in the academic journals that he co-edits, he organized the annual Greenville Family Symposium from its inception in 2009 until 2013, and he continues to collaborate in the organization of symposia sponsored by the American Orthopsychiatric Association.

 Educated as a clinical-child and community psychologist, Dr. Melton received his BA with high distinction from the University of Virginia and his MA and PhD from Boston University.
 At various universities, he has taught or held faculty appointments not only in psychology but also in childhood studies, counselor education, family and community studies, law, pediatrics, psychiatry, public affairs, public health, religious studies, sociology, special education, and women’s studies, and his scholarship extends into political theory and political science, especially in relation to studies of democracy and democratic socialization.